 And if you want more, I have good news for you: among the guided tours of London you will find several related to Jack the Ripper or the urban legends of this city; another occasion to feel the terror in every pore of your body.

-5. South West Four
+6. Don't miss the South West Four

-The South West Four Festival, also called SW4, is a music festival that takes place in Clapham Commons and lasts a whole weekend in August.
+The South West Four Festival, also called SW4, is a music festival that takes place in Clapham Commons and lasts a whole weekend in the middle of August.
 It is considered by the famous DJ Carl Cox as the "crowning glory" of the London pub calendar.
 If an expert says so, it is surely a jewel for the most musiqueros.

 During this festival the biggest producers of dance and electronic music in the world gather, which gives a cache of unique proportions to this event.
-For this year's festival they have prepared a line-up with the biggest names; there will be exclusive DJ sets, small live shows and special back to backs.
+A good dinner before the festival will make you resist the time it takes ... and enjoy!

-- This festival is accessible for wheelchair users.
+- This festival is wheelchair accessible.

-- Doctor's tent for emergencies.
+- There is a medical tent for emergencies.

 - Recommended for over 18s.